MariaMsu/web-server-java/README.md

 ```

 ## Architecture:
-The project is build using **Maven** because
+The project is built using **Maven** because
 there are more tutorials for Hibernate and Spring that use maven, then those that use **Ant**.

-The database of this application consist of 3 tables:
+The database of this application consists of 3 tables:

 ![Alt text](Images/db.png)

-There are POJO class, DAOInterface, DAOImplementation, service class for every table.
+There are POJO class, DAOInterface, DAOImplementation and service class for every table.

 * **POJO** - Plain Old Java Object - class, whose fields corresponding to columns of the table and there is a getter and
-  a setter fore all columns.
-It is needed for storage objects of a table.
+  a setter for all columns.
+It is necessary for the storage objects of a table.
-* **DAOInterface** - interface, that describes calling needed for the application.
+* **DAOInterface** - interface, that describes the calling necessary for the application.
 For example, such interfaces help to
-  relatively painlessly change database (Postgre to lightSQL or something another, may be noSQL)
+  relatively painlessly change database (Postgre to lightSQL or something else, maybe noSQL)
 * **DAOImplementation** - class, that implements communication with the database.
-  In this application DAOImplementation classes inherits GenericDAO_CRUD.
+  In this application DAOImplementation classes inherit GenericDAO_CRUD.
   `GenericDAO_CRUD` ia a generic that implements basic methods for
-  Creating, Reading, Updating, Deleting objects in database.
+  Creating, Reading, Updating, Deleting objects in the database.
-* **Service** - class, that implements business logic and call DAO methods.
+* **Service** - class, that implements business logic and calls DAO methods.

 * **Controller** - class, that implements web user interface logic.